jngo102/Butterfly/README.md

 ## **Contributing**
 Pull requests are always welcome.
 Be sure to follow the [template](https://github.com/jngo102/Butterfly/blob/main/.github/PULL_REQUEST_TEMPLATE/pull_request.md).

+Contributions to the app's localization are also desired.
+To add or edit a locale, navigate to `src/i18n.ts`, click on the pencil icon in the top right of the page (tooltip is "Edit this file"), and in the `messages` variable, translate the fields of the JSON object.
+Use the English fields as a baseline.

+If you want to *add* a new locale, you will also need to edit `src/App.vue`.
+Look for the `languages` and `languagesMap` variables and add the new language's name to `languages` and a key-value pair of the new language name and new locale name in the `languagesMap` variable according to how the other locales are set up, i.e. don't forget the colon and comma.

+Once you are finished, it is recommended that you enter a message describing what you changed at the bottom of the page, titled "Commit changes".
+Click the green "Propose changes" button once you are finished, then on the following pages, click the green "Create pull request" buttons to submit the changes.

 ## **License**
 Butterfly is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 This means if you fork and make modifications to this code, you must license your modification under the GPLv3 as well if you wish to distribute it.